JessicaGreben/wwc-blockchain-cryptocurrency/README.md

 ### Step 3 - Validate a Block

 #### Task: Implement a `validate_block` method in the `Blockchain` class.

+When we add a new block to the block chain, check to make sure that this previous block hash still matches the current block's attribute that stores the hash of the previous block.

 A Blockchain should also have a mechanism to confirm a block is valid.
 Implement a validation function that check that a block is valid.
 A block is valid when: